 - More than enough headroom for this chip and likely any other chip I may upgrade to in the future.
 Looks gorgeous, performs among the best at its price for air coolers, and it's made in Germany.
 Don't have to tell me more.

-- Got myself this top-shelf kit over some of the other budget options with the money saved on my CPU and GPU.
-As we all know, Ryzen likes to get a little flirty with its memory.
-These clocked at 3200mhz out of the box and I've been able to push them beyond 3400, although I opted to stay at 3400 with lower latency and tighter timings as not to reach a point of diminishing returns.
+- With the money saved on my CPU and GPU, I was able to get myself this top-shelf kit because Ryzen likes to get a little flirty with its memory.
+Cost was inflated at my time of purchase, but I grabbed them for the best price available.
+This is one area of my build where I wasn't going to cut any corners.
+These clocked at 3200mhz out of the box and I've been able to push them beyond 3400; although I opted to stay at 3400 with lower latency and tighter timings as not to reach a point of diminishing returns.
 G.Skill is a reputable brand and the Flare X heatsinks match my theme - or rather don't do anything to harm it.
-Unfortunately the prices of memory were badly inflated at my time of purchase and this was the best possible price I could hold out for.
-I wasn't going to cut corners here.

 MSI B450M Mortar ~ $100

 - The only frustration I have with the AM4 platform is the lack of variety in good Micro motherboards.
 This was the best exception I found.
 Has a great heatsink, decent VRMs, 4 DIMM slots instead of 2, a DisplayPort which is lacking in almost all Micro AM4 boards for some inexcusable reason, and its BIOS Flashback utility are all reasons why I went with this Mortar.
 It's essentially a smaller version of the ATX Tomahawk which has already gained a great reputation as well.

 - Great price, used others in the past, and never had one fail.
 I used to be terrified of EVGA's more budget oriented units, but these lineups and their predecessors have been trusty and efficient.
 650 is enough to handle a potential GPU upgrade in the future.